tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers/README.md

   </div>
 </div>

 This is the GitHub repo for our survey paper [Beyond Efficiency: A Systematic Survey of Resource-Efficient Large Language Models](https://arxiv.org/pdf/2401.00625).

-If you find our repo helpful, please consider starring ⭐ it—we’d really appreciate your support!
+⭐ **If you find our repo helpful, please consider starring ⭐ it—we’d really appreciate your support!** ⭐

  ## Table of Contents
 - [Awesome Resource-Efficient LLM Papers ](#awesome-resource-efficient-llm-papers-)